 Most scammers will send out their emails to random users in large volumes.
 So, instead of targeting specific individuals, they will use generic emails.
 For instance, they will address you as “Dear Sir or Madam” without specifying your real name.

-Most phishing tactics employee emails with infected links or attachments.
-If you click those links, they will need malicious websites or automatically download malware.
-So, any suspicious link is another bad sign to consider.
+Most phishing tactics use employee emails with infected links or attachments.
+If you click those links, they will lead to malicious websites or automatically download malware.
 Do not click on anything that you do not trust.
 Fortunately, most antivirus software has anti-phishing protection features that scan your messages.

 Emails with Public Domains